open-interop/oop-core-docs/source/includes/_api_temprs.md

 }
 ```

-This command will retreive a list of Temprs on the system, matching supplied filters or all
+This command will retrieve a list of Temprs on the system, matching supplied filters or all

 ### HTTP Request